SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

 The event broker service is the main object that we interact with in AEM.
 It is the service that provides the messaging capabilities to our client applications.
 An event broker service can be created in different cloud provider, be deployed to different regions, be part of a cluster and also be part of a mesh.

-In our case we have four event brokers:
+In our case, we have four event brokers:
 - AMER-USEast-Broker
 - APJ-IN-Broker
 - EU-North-Broker